 Andy Perrin started out as a resort rep in St Johann in Tirol in the 1980s in a bid to improve his German and learn how to ski.
-Today he is CEO of Hotelplan UK – the parent company of specialist ski companies Inghams, Esprit Ski and Ski Total.
+Today he is Chairman of Hotelplan UK – the parent company of specialist ski companies Inghams, Esprit Ski and Ski Total.
 Since those early days in the Tirol, he’s set his edges to snow on pistes all over the world.
 But Austria remains close to his heart.

 There’s something special about Austria.
 This is a country where every man, woman and child seems to own a pair of skis and knows how to use them.
 Where World Cup ski racers are more famous than footballers, and being out in the mountains seems as natural as a shopping trip to the local supermarket.
 It always feels to me like I’m skiing the heartland when I’m there, and I always seem to raise my game as a result.

 It helps that there are some really cracking pistes here, too.
 These are my personal favourites, but I’d love to hear from anyone who’d like to add to the list.
 There’s a comments box at the end of the article: please add your suggestions.

 1. 3a/4a, St Johann in Tirol

 Together, pistes 3a and 4a will take you from the top of the 1700m Harschbichl all the way down to the Eichenhof base – and despite the unimaginative names, they add up to fantastic descent.
 I used to live in St Johann, at the base of the Eichenhof lift, and on New Year’s Day many moons ago I was up on the first lift after a good foot of snow fell overnight.

 The piste-bashers were only just starting up, and I managed two full top-to-bottom runs in perfect untouched powder.
 Because all the guests were in bed, sleeping off the night before, I was virtually alone, too.

 Wow Factor: Best off-piste I ever skied on a mono board – which gives you some idea of the date!